 Of course, asking your parents what they intend to do with your inheritance is often a difficult subject to broach.
 A way of opening up this type of discussion with your parents is to tell your parents what you intend to do with your own assets for your own children.
-Alternatively, you could always watch our DVD on the subject with your own parents and discuss the matter after looking at the DVD.
 It can be a difficult topic of conversation but there are ways to handle it and as always, open communication is the best policy.

 One of the lessons to be taken from this case is if you want to protect the inheritances you are going to receive from your parents and if you want to protect the inheritances you intend to leave to your own children, ensure you take action.

-Don't leave assets in your personal names but put them into Trust and ensure you have current Memorandum of Wishes and Wills in place.
-Also make sure you have a good discussion with your parents about the topic and get them to transfer their assets to a Trust, later to be transferred on their death to your own Trust.
+Don't leave assets in your personal names but put them into a trust and ensure you have current Memorandum of Wishes and Wills in place.
+Also make sure you have a good discussion with your parents about the topic and get them to transfer their assets to a trust, later to be transferred on their death to your own trust.

 As always, if I can be of help with any of these conversations, just let me know.
 You can request an interview for a no obligation and confidential chat.